mendix/docs/content/howto/mobile/how-to-ota.md

 1. To make the OTA update functionality available to your users, release the new binaries via the appropriate app stores.
 If you are testing the functionality you can now install the apps on your test devices.

+{{% todo %}}[Does this last part need to be numbered?
+It's essentially 2 steps?]{{% /todo %}}

-## 5 Deploying An Over the Air Update
+## 5 Deploying an OTA Update

-Over the air updates let you correct mistakes in your published apps without issuing a new release.
+OTA updates let you correct mistakes in your published apps without issuing a new release.
 For example, imagine you issued a new release and later found a spelling mistake on your welcome screen:

 {{% image_container width="300" %}}![Typo in welcome screen](attachments/how-to-ota/phone-error-text.png){{% /image_container %}}

+{{% todo %}}[Don't need whole phone/image here, can crop and fade]{{% /todo %}}

 Before OTA updates, you would have to make a new release and configure it in the app stores.
 But OTA updates make fixing such a mistake easy.